Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, and the description adds useful context: customer_id is optional with fallback to credentials, campaign_id is required and obtainable via google_ads_campaigns_list.
-This goes beyond the schema.
+Schema coverage is 100% but the description adds valuable context: customer_id can be omitted (falls back to credentials), campaign_id is required and can be obtained via google_ads_campaigns_list.
+This helps the agent understand parameter defaults and sources.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.